RakhithJK/sivel-speedtest-cli-wiki/Linux-wrapper-for-speedtest,-esp.-for-log-files.md

 *@sivel did a terrific job on speedtest-cli.py -- thank you very much!*

-Thought it would be helpful to have a **wrapper which creates one-line results for a log file.
+Thought it would be helpful to have a **wrapper which creates one-line results suitable for a log file.
 It is formatted as CSV** for analysis and graphing.
-Here's a sample output:
+Here's a sample output of: Date, Time, Ping, Download, Upload

 ```
 $ speedtest --log